Search By First Name of the HOFers

 His legendary status is further cemented by the rarity of his T206 baseball card, one of the most valuable sports collectibles ever.

-Wagner's Awards and Records
+Wagner's Awards and Honors

 - World Series champion (1909)